cityofaustin/Residential-Permitting/_projects/general-process/define.md

 ### What if I want to hire a contractor?

 Contractors are required to get permits for their work.
 It’s important that you hire a licensed contractor who will make sure this work is done properly.
 [Check out our tips for selecting a contractor](http://www.austintexas.gov/page/how-select-contractor).

-You can apply for a permit without the help of a licensed professional if you are starting a small project such as building a fence or making other small changes.

 ---